oracle/terraform-provider-oci/website/docs/d/core_shapes.html.markdown

 	* `type` - The type of platform being configured.
 	* `virtual_instructions_options` - Configuration options for the virtualization instructions.
 		* `allowed_values` - Whether virtualization instructions can be enabled.
 		* `is_default_enabled` - Whether virtualization instructions are enabled by default.
+* `platform_names` - The list of platform names that can be used for this shape
 * `platform_config_options` - The list of supported platform configuration options for this shape.
 	* `access_control_service_options` - Configuration options for the Access Control Service.
 		* `allowed_values` - Whether the Access Control Service can be enabled.